istio/istio.io/content/docs/tasks/security/authn-policy/index.md

 {{< tip >}}
-This rule, along with the global authentication policy and destination rule, above, will automatically be injected into the system when Istio is installed with mutual TLS enabled.
+This rule, along with the global authentication policy and destination rule, above, is automatically injected into the system when you install Istio with mutual TLS enabled.
 {{< /tip >}}

 Re-run the testing command above to confirm that it returns 200 after the rule is added: